-They might need them to drive the other kids to sporting events or to pick them up from school, assuming the older kids have their driver’s licenses at this point.
+They might need them to drive the other kids to sporting events or pick them up from school, assuming the older kids have driver’s licenses, says Very Well Family

-This is going to be a time when everyone in the family needs to adjust.
+This will be a time when everyone in the family needs to adjust.

-A new mom will undoubtedly much appreciate all the effort her family puts in on her behalf.
+A new mom will undoubtedly appreciate all her family’s effort on her behalf.

 She will not forget the other family member shouldering more responsibility.

-Some of the younger kids might feel jealousy because of the new baby.
+Some of the younger kids might feel jealous because of the new baby.

 This is common and not unnatural.

-For her part, the mom can assure the kids she loves them all and she does not prioritize or care about the new baby more than she does any of the others.
+For her part, the mom can assure the kids she loves them all and does not prioritize or care about the new baby more than any of the others.